dgraph-io/dgraph/wiki/content/clients/index.md

 It's possible to interface with dgraph directly via gRPC or HTTP.
 However, if a client library exists for you language, this will be an easier option.

+{{% notice "tip" %}}
+For multi-node setups, predicates are assigned to the group that first sees that predicate.
+Dgraph also automatically moves predicate data to different groups in order to make the predicate distribution more even.
+This occurs automatically every 10 minutes.
+It's possible for clients to aid this process by by communicating with all dgraph instances.
+For the Go client, this means passing in one `*grpc.ClientConn` per dgraph instance.
+Mutations will be made in a round robin fashion, resulting in an initially semi random predicate distribution.
+{{% /notice %}}

 ## Go

 [![GoDoc](https://godoc.org/github.com/dgraph-io/dgraph/client?status.svg)](https://godoc.org/github.com/dgraph-io/dgraph/client)